Kentaro Shibahara – Profile

-Kentaro Shibahara is a researcher specializing in semiconductor devices and process technologies.
-During his graduate studies at Kyoto University, he engaged in research on SiC semiconductors and successfully fabricated and demonstrated the world’s first inversion-type SiC MOSFET.
-He also realized step-controlled epitaxy, for which he received the SSDM Award.
+Dr. Kentaro Shibahara was a researcher specializing in semiconductor physics, semiconductor devices, and semiconductor process technologies.
+During his graduate studies at Kyoto University, he engaged in research on SiC semiconductors and successfully fabricated and demonstrated the world’s first inversion-type SiC-MOSFET.
+He also developed step-controlled epitaxy, for which he received the SSDM Award.

-He also contributed to education by supervising the Japanese translation of the standard textbook in advanced CMOS devices, Fundamentals of Modern VLSI Devices by Taur and Ning.
+He also contributed to education by supervising the Japanese translation of the standard textbook on advanced CMOS devices, Fundamentals of Modern VLSI Devices by Taur and Ning.

 Links & Research Keywords